← Back to Blog

 The Memory Graph Is The Event Bus

 Most systems store memory after the fact.
-Construct uses Kumiho memory as active infrastructure.
+Revka uses Kumiho memory as active infrastructure.

 When a workflow publishes or tags an entity, the daemon emits a revision event.
 Any workflow with a matching triggers: block can launch automatically.
 Revising or tagging a Kumiho item becomes a side-effect-bearing action that fans out into downstream pipelines.